NumberFour/openapi-scala/README.md

 - We do not support any anonymous types for representing HTTP requests and responses.
 - We do not support nested type definitions.
 Therefore, any objects that are used must be defined in the components and must not contain any other nested objects.
 Nested arrays, however, are supported.
+- We do not support more than one type for Content-Type header for incoming requests.
+Multiple types corresponding to their encodings are, however, available with an Accept-Encoding header on a request.